Have you been inspired to get started on your journey to zero waste in Torfaen?

 - Once you are coming to the end of an item, think about how you could buy differently to replace it.

 - Another successful change we’ve made is to shampoo and conditioner bars from liquid in a plastic bottle.
-We really recommend Rush Organics based in South Wales.

 - You can also purchase eco friendly plastic free cleaning products delivered to your door from companies such as Iron & Velvet who sent concentrated cleaning products in dissolvable pouches.